Dune-CurvedGrid -- A Dune module for surface parametrization: Introduction

 In discretization methods based on finite elements or finite volumes one is often faced with the problem of representing the curved geometry by numerical grids and discretizing a (geometric) partial differential equation on this approximation of the actual smooth surface.
-One distinguishes between implicit surface representations using cut cells, level-sets or diffuse interfaces, see \cite{RaVo2006,BuHaLaMa2018,OlRe2017}, and explicit surface representations by triangulations and surface finite element or surface finite volume schemes.
-For the latter, the representation with piece-wise flat elements is a widely used lowest order approximation that is easy to construct and to implement with standard software.
+One distinguishes between implicit surface representations using cut cells, level-sets or diffuse interfaces, see \cite{RaVo2006,Le2016High,OlRe2017,BuHaLaMa2018}, and explicit surface representations by triangulations and surface finite element or surface finite volume schemes.
+For the latter, the representation with piecewise flat elements is a widely used lowest order approximation that is easy to construct and to implement with standard software.
 Unfortunately, it has some drawbacks.
-The local flat approximation leads to vanishing curvature inside the elements and this can sometimes lead to non-converging numerical schemes, as shown in \cite{Heine2004} for the discrete mean-curvature vector and Weingarten map, in \cite{Fritz2013} for a finite-element approximation of the Ricci curvature, and in \cite{HaLaLa2019} for the discretization of a surface vector Laplacian\footnote{In these three examples a stabilization technique or additional higher-order geometric knowledge allows to overcome these flat element limitations}.
+The local flat approximation leads to vanishing curvature inside the elements and this can sometimes lead to non-converging numerical schemes, as shown in \cite{Heine2004} for the discrete mean-curvature vector and Weingarten map, in \cite{Fritz2013} for a finite-element approximation of the Ricci curvature, and in \cite{HaLaLa2019,HaPr2021Tangential} for the discretization of a surface vector Laplacian\footnote{In these three examples a stabilization technique or additional higher-order geometric knowledge allows to overcome these flat element limitations}.
 The numerical error involved in a discretization of PDEs on curved surfaces depends on two properties of the discretization, the representation of the objective function and the representation of the geometry.
 Thus, a higher-order scheme is only possible with also a higher-order description of the surface approximation.

-Thus, better approximations of the geometry than pice-wise flat are necessary.
-Those can be found in piece-wise polynomial approximations or even exact representations of the surface if an analytical description of the surface's geometry is available.
-Numerical libraries for the implementation of partial-differential equation solvers do not always provide a usable interface for such non-linear geometry transformation or representation of such curved grids and often do not provide the utilities necessary to implement such simulations efficiently.
+Better approximations of the geometry than piecewise flat are necessary.
+Those can be found in piecewise polynomial approximations or even exact representations of the surface if an analytical description of the surface's geometry is available.
+Some numerical libraries for the implementation of partial-differential equation solvers, like, e.g., \cite{dealII,Anderson2021,GeRe2009,JoReGe2014,Schoberl1997,Schoberl2014}, allow for higher-order geometry parametrization.
+Others do not always provide a usable interface for such non-linear geometry transformation or representation of such curved grids and often do not provide the utilities necessary to implement such simulations efficiently.